taranjeet/unofficial-chatgpt-api/README.md

 # Credit

 * All the credit for this script goes to [Daniel Gross's whatsapp gpt](https://github.com/danielgross/whatsapp-gpt) package.
 I have just taken the script as an individual file and added documentation for how to install and run it.

+# Disclaimer

+Please note that this project is a personal undertaking and not an official OpenAI product.
+It is not affiliated with OpenAI in any way, and should not be mistaken as such.